How Often Should I Handle My Ball Python (Do They Like It?)

 Another time for you to leave your ball python alone (besides regular feeding and watering, of course) is when it’s shedding.

-Almost all ball pythons get grumpy and agitated when they’re in the shedding process, so you don’t want to add to the stress by trying to handle it.
+A ball python temperament while shedding is usually grumpy and agitated, so you don’t want to add to the stress by trying to handle it.

 Right After Feeding